 A Note About Marital Property

 I know that a common question before deciding how to merge your finances is whether money and assets are martial property once you’re married.
-It varies by state, but in general (and in most states), anything you own before you are married is your own property and it does not become your spouse’s once you are married, so long as you keep it separate.
-For example, if you have a $25k inheritance that is sitting in the bank, as long as you leave it there, in its separate bank, with only your name on the account, it will remain yours.
-In general, it’s only the money and assets you acquire after you’re married that become marital property.
-Keep this in mind when you are considering how to merge your finances.
+It varies by state, but in general (and in most states), anything you own before you are married is your own property and it does not become your spouse’s once you are married, as long as you keep it separate.
+For example, if you have a $25k inheritance that is sitting in the bank, as long as you leave it there, in a separate bank account, with only your name on the account, it will remain yours.
+However, if you move that money into your joint account, it becomes your partner’s money, too.
+In general, it’s only the money and assets you acquire during your marriage that becomes marital property.
+Keep this in mind when you are considering how to merge your finances!

 5 Ways To Combine Your Finances